Suncoast Trail

 For its entire route, the Suncoast Trail follows its namesake Suncoast Parkway, a toll-road highway that stretches between FL-44 in Lecanto and W Lutz Lake Fern Rd. in Upper Tampa Bay.

-One of the most impressive features along the route is the nearby Jay B. Starkey Wilderness Preserve, with beautiful waterways and scenic views of natural areas.
+One of the most impressive features along the route is the nearby Jay B. Starkey Wilderness Preserve, which has beautiful waterways and scenic views of natural areas.

 Connections